TristanBeucher/tristanbeucher.github.io/_posts/2025-06-03-CCGT-Dispatch-Optimization-with-Bellman-Algorithm.md

 On top of that, I’ve defined a few basic constraints:
 - The unit must stay on for at least 4 consecutive hours once started, and off for at least 4 hours after shutdown.
-- Starting the unit costs €2500, plus there’s a variable cost of €0.5 per MWh and a fixed hourly cost of €250
-  applied to operated hours to model maintenance costs.
+- Starting the unit costs 2500€, whatever the type of ramp, plus there’s a variable cost of 0.5€ per MWh and a fixed hourly cost of 250€ applied to operated hours to model maintenance costs.
 - Finally, emissions are included at 0.18 tons of CO₂ per MWh_gas, so CO₂ prices can impact dispatch decisions too.

 The focus here isn’t on modeling every physical detail but on creating a simplified structure that captures the essential trade-offs: startup cost vs. expected profit, ramp delays vs. market timing, and efficiency vs. fuel/emission cost.